 In a strong peer relationship, one of you is likely to raise these matters and discuss them.
 These discussions are both awkward and crucial, and assist in building a relevant new relationship in your new work roles with each other.

 And yes, there may well be losses as the relationship shifts too.
-If this peer has been a close friend you have socialised with, which may no longer be appropriate with your new work role.
+If this peer has been a close friend you have socialised with, this may no longer be appropriate.
 This change may mean discovering new areas for your interactions – ones which support your work and your vitality in life.